icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/appendix.md

 ### Overview

-Before ingest into Preservica or uploading to Archive-It, WARC files must follow a specific naming convention to ensure proper identification and organization.
+> **Purpose:** Before ingest into Preservica or uploading to Archive-It, WARC files must follow a specific naming convention to ensure proper identification and organization.

 ### Naming Format